 Prepare for your Future Career

-Through internships, you are able to explore potential career paths and specialties, build career-ready professional competencies and transferable skills, and apply classroom theories and principles in real-world situations—all while gaining vital, high-impact experience in your desired career field.
+Through internships, Yellowjackets are able to explore potential career paths and specialties, build career-ready professional competencies and transferable skills, and apply classroom theories and principles in real-world situations—all while gaining vital, high-impact experience in a desired career field.

-Internships also allow you to build and expand your professional network by connecting with and working alongside professionals in the field.
+Internships also allow students to build and expand their professional network by connecting with and working alongside professionals in the field.
 Regardless of a chosen major or intended career field, internships can play a pivotal role in a student’s career development and future job search success.

 Benefits of Internships